Jo Wood: Mrs. Paisley's Lashings

+In 2009, Wood set up her own pop up restaurant 'Mrs. Paisley's Lashings' with the UK eco chef Arthur Potts Dawson.
+The restaurant was set up in Wood's house with her aim to promote sustainable dining and green living.

 Charity

-Jo Wood supports various charities.
-In January 2009 she went to Bangladesh with the People Tree Foundation to support the production of ethical and fair-trade fashion, and in August 2010 she made the pilgrimage to the sacred Mount Kailash in Tibet with Sadhguru Jaggi Vasudev writing features for National Geographic Green and Hello!
-Magazine.
+Wood supports various charities.
+In January 2009 she went to Bangladesh with the People Tree Foundation to support the production of ethical and fair-trade fashion, and in August 2010 she made the pilgrimage to the sacred Mount Kailash in Tibet with Sadhguru Jaggi Vasudev writing features for National Geographic Green Guide and Hello! magazine.
 Wood also visited Sadhguru's Project GreenHands initiative in India which plants trees to help combat the effects of climate change.

 Wood has taken to the catwalk two years running for Naomi Campbell's Fashion for Relief in support of the White Ribbon Alliance.

 In 2009 she worked alongside daughter Leah to promote 18 Degrees of Inspiration for climate change charity Global Cool.
 In the same year she also joined the 10:10 project, a movement that encourages people to reduce their carbon emissions.